Car Accident

 “The Singapore Embassy in Bangkok is in contact with the family to render consular assistance.”

-In the second accident, which occurred on Saturday at approximately 9 am, Mr Arthur Ong sustained accidents after his car plunged into a fifteen-metre deep ravine in Terengganu, Malaysia.
+In the second accident, on Saturday at approximately 9 a.m., Mr Arthur Ong sustained injuries after his car plunged into a fifteen-metre-deep ravine in Terengganu, Malaysia.

-According to Malaysian newspaper The New Straits Times, the 45-12 months-vintage changed into using a black Porsche along Jalan Aring-Kenyir from Dungun towards Gua Musang, approximately 260 km away.
+According to the Malaysian newspaper The New Straits Times, the 45-12 months vintage changed into using a black Porsche along Jalan Aring-Kenyir from Dungun towards Gua Musang, approximately 260 km away.

-Even even though the climate was reportedly clear, Mr Ong misplaced manage of his vehicle, which skidded to the aspect of the road and plunged off the cliff.
+Even though the climate was clear, Mr Ong misplaced his vehicle, which skidded to the aspect of the road and plunged off the cliff.

 The Singaporean broke his left shoulder and suffered injuries to his mouth and several damaged enamel.

-He turned into taken to the Kuala Terengganu Specialist Hospital for remedy.
+He was taken to the Kuala Terengganu Specialist Hospital for remedy.

-According to Chinese-language newspaper Shin Min Daily News, Mr Ong, who is the proprietor of Teck Wei Credit, become travelling in a convoy with other Porsche drivers.
+According to the Chinese-language newspaper Shin Min Daily News, Mr. Ong, the proprietor of Teck Wei Credit, was traveling in a convoy with other Porsche drivers.

-Mr Ong, who is additionally the second vice-president of the Singapore Vehicle Traders Association, advised Shin Min that he has already back to Singapore and is also undergoing tests at nearby hospitals.
+Mr Ong, who is also the second vice-president of the Singapore Vehicle Traders Association, advised Shin Min that he is already back in Singapore and is undergoing tests at nearby hospitals.

 More Similar Posts